 The Multiple Mini Interview (MMI) has become a very common med school interview format – one that is meant to provide a fairer, more comprehensive assessment of applicants.
 It began to grow in popularity after 2004, when Canada’s McMaster University published a study illustrating the flaws in the traditional interview format, especially in the ways that interviewers often unfairly influence the quality of interviews.
-Additionally, it was expensive for students to fly to interviews, only to be interviewed by one or two people who may or may not provide them with an assessment.
+Additionally, it was expensive for candidates to fly to interviews, only to be interviewed by one or two people who might or might not provide them with an assessment.

-Yes, it’s a long day to be sure, and in this post we will tell you what to expect, and how best to plan for success.
+An MMI makes for a long day to be sure, and in this post, we will tell you what to expect and how best to plan and prepare for success.

 Here’s how a typical MMI is set up

-The basic structure of the MMI in the U.S. includes an average of six to ten different interview stations.
-At each station, which could be in an open area or in a small room, you will have two minutes of prep time and six minutes to provide a response.
-Some schools have the prompt printed and taped to a door that you can read before entering a room to respond or participate in a collaborative or actor scenario.
-Some MMIs are hosted in large open rooms, where you can see (and hear) all the different stations, but different schools have different procedures.
+The basic structure of the MMI in the United States includes an average of six to ten different interview stations.
+At each station, which could be in an open area or a small room, you will have two minutes of prep time and six minutes in which to provide a response.
+Some schools print the prompt out and tape it to the door of the interview station space so you can read it before entering to respond or to participate in a collaborative or actor scenario.
+Some MMIs are hosted in large open rooms, where you can see (and hear) all the people at the different stations, but procedures vary from school to school.

-There is an evaluator to observe at each station.
-Some schools will have interviewers introduce themselves at the beginning or you may meet interviewers at the station as you are giving your response.
+There is an evaluator at each station to observe.
+Some schools will have interviewers introduce themselves before the MMI process begins, or you might meet interviewers as you are giving your response at each station.

-During the MMI you will also have four main types of activities:
+During the MMI, you will encounter four main types of exercises:

-- Traditional interview questions, such as why you want to go into medicine or what you have done to prepare yourself for a career in medicine.
-You can expect to encounter these types of questions in any kind of interview.
+- Traditional interview questions, such as “Why do you want to go into medicine?” and “What have you done to prepare yourself for a career in medicine?”
+You can expect to in any kind of interview.

-- Ethical questions, such as scenarios involving organ donation, stem cell research, the legalization of marijuana, and others.
+- Ethical questions, such as ones related to organ donation, stem cell research, and the legalization of marijuana.

 - Team activities, which vary widely from campus to campus.

-- Actors and fake scenarios, in which you respond to mock situations where you must respond to distress, anger, grief, or other strong emotions.
+- Actors and simulated scenarios, in which you respond to mock situations involving distress, anger, grief, or other strong emotions.

 Psychological tests are part of the deal

 Most schools will have an interviewer who is intentionally abrasive to see how you handle difficult personalities and stressful situations.
 Expect at least one difficult interviewer per school.
-They may also have an intentionally friendly interviewer who is constantly giving you compliments, to see how you handle it.
+The school might also have an intentionally friendly interviewer who is constantly giving you compliments, to see how you handle that scenario.
 The MMI can take anywhere from an hour to an hour and a half or longer, depending on the number of stations.

 What are medical school admissions committees looking for during an MMI?

-Having multiple reviews and reviewers provides more data from which to make more accurate assessments of your qualifications for medical school.
-You will be rated based both on your process (how you interact with others) and your content (what you say).
+Having multiple reviews and reviewers provides more data with which to make a more accurate assessment of your qualifications for medical school.
+You will be rated both on your process (how you interact with others) and your content (what you say).

 Evaluating your process: How you interact with and relate to others

-Your facial expressions, body language, spoken and written communication skills, and ability to collaborate as well as lead will all be evaluated.
-In a mock interview I provided for a student, I noticed that he held the expression of contempt – one side of his mouth pulled up in a half sneer – so frequently that I gently pointed it out to him.
-He was horrified and hadn’t realized what he was communicating through his expression.
+Your facial expressions, body language, spoken and written communication skills, and ability both to collaborate and to lead will all be evaluated.
+One interviewer shared the story of a candidate who frequently made an expression of contempt – one side of his mouth pulled up in a half sneer.
+The interviewer gently pointed it out to him, and the candidate was horrified.
+He legitimately hadn’t realized what he was unconsciously communicating through his expression.

-When I was director of the UC Davis School of Medicine Postbac Program and identified contempt in the expressions of applicants during interviews, I recorded it as a negative – especially when it was directed at the other applicants.
-A strong sense of superiority in a student doesn’t make for easy collaboration or mentorship.
+When an interviewer identifies contempt in an applicant’s expressions during an interview, it is generally recorded as a negative – especially when the contempt is directed at other applicants.
+A strong sense of superiority doesn’t make for easy collaboration or mentorship.